tybeck/pure-angular-advanced-searchbox/README.md

 ##### Pure Angular Advanced Search Box is an implementation to add advanced searching capabilities into a reusable UI to help build parameters based off of filters, queries and operators to send off to a search API.

+### Features

+- Basic Search Query Input Box
+- Filters
+- Filter Selectors - Selectors for filters *(Contains, Is Equal To, etc)*.
+- Operators - OR/AND support between filters to give more advanced searchbox functionality.
+- Grouping (**In Progress**)
+- Drag and Drop - Swap / Insert Before and After functionality for filters to change arrangement.
+- Validation - Validators on filters allows control over when search get's updated based on valid entries.
+- Middlewares - to modify values within filters after user input.
+- Externalized Configuration / HTML (**In Progress**)

 ### TODOs

 - [ ] Add grouping around conditionals